Idaho State Subsidy Profile

 450 W. State Street, 10th Floor

-24. How is the subsidy program operated and funded in Idaho?
+22. How is the adoption assistance program operated and funded in Idaho?

-The Idaho adoption system (seven regions) is supervised and administered by the state office.
+The Idaho adoption system has seven regions that are supervised and administered by the state office.
 This means that both policy and eligibility decisions are made by personnel at the state office.
-The cost of the adoption assistance program is funded with state and federal IV-E dollars.

-The federal contribution to Title IV-E-eligible children is 71.64% in Idaho.
-This is known as the Federal Financial Participation (FFP) rate.
-The remaining cost of the program is funded entirely with state dollars from general funds.
+The federal contribution to Title IV-E-eligible children is 71.75% in Idaho, which is known as the Federal Financial Participation or FFP rate.
+The remaining cost of the program is funded entirely with state dollars.

 Idaho foster youth who were adopted at age 16 or older may qualify for